kaceycleveland/guessai/README.md

 Only team member is me @kaceycleveland
 My `Supabase` usage:
 - I used a database for all my data storage.
+- I used a `Supabase` edge function to make calls and pull data for words and clues from OpenAI's API.
 - I used a database as the primary "time tracker" by querying for `CURRENT_DATE` against the database in javascript via an RPC call.
 - I used multiple other RPC calls to get other data such as the countdown timer in the top nav to get the `INTERVAL` until the next game/word.
 - I used Supabase Authentication in a experimental NextJS 13 app with the example given in the documentation.